About the project

 After all this, Ferial decided that K-12 education was not sufficient and the graduating youth needed skills and training to find employment that paid a living wage.
 She again sprung into action and wrote a grant to the government of Brazil, asking for a $1M grant to start a four year technical college.
 This college is now in place, offering 17 different tracks of skills training including carpentry, refrigeration maintenance, computer technology and alike to the community.
 The Youth Apprenticeship program was later put in place to ensure placement of graduates in local companies.

-Today, ADCAM is educating and serving 1,000 full time students, and 4,000 other youth, families and elderly.
-In recognition, government of Brazil has awarded Ferial with Brazil’s equivalent of the Medal of Honor for her outstanding services to the people of Brazil.
+In recognition of this significant accomplishment, the government of Brazil awarded Ferial with Brazil’s equivalent of the Medal of Honor for her outstanding services to the people of Brazil.

 Schools in many poor neighborhoods often lack qualified teachers.
-The Masrour School serves 328 children from kindergarten through high school in poor neighborhoods with certified teachers and diversified programs.
-Through a diversity of pedagogical activities, including arts, music and sports, it fosters the development of the whole child, academically, artistically, technically, and morally such that each can be an agent of change in the social and economic development of their own communities.
-The 2018 grant will support 70 students.
+The Masrour School serves children from kindergarten through high school in poor neighborhoods with certified teachers and a diversified curriculum.
+Through a variety of pedagogical activities, including arts, music and sports, it fosters the development of the whole child, academically, artistically, technically, and morally and empowers each student to be an agent of change in the social and economic development of their own communities.

-The Institute offers professional certification in a variety of courses to youth and adults to improve their opportunity for employment, and give them the basis for sustainable lifetime careers.
-The courses include
+The Institute offers professional certification in a variety of courses to youth and adults to improve their opportunity for employment, and gives them the basis for sustainable lifetime careers.
+The courses include:

-- Variety of workshops including drug use prevention, building a culture of peace, financial education, and the role of women in the family
+- Workshops including drug use prevention, building a culture of peace, financial education, and the role of women in the family

-This program, which supports 2,136 community members, provides access to basic services for the community at the ADCAM campus, free of charge, in the areas of health, education, culture and leisure, the issuance of personal documents (required by the government to receive social security and other benefits), among others.
+This program provides access to basic services for the community at the ADCAM campus, free of charge, in the areas of health, education, culture and leisure, the issuance of personal documents (required by the government to receive social security and other benefits), among others.
 The project consists of gathering health service providers, educators, civil authorities who issue documents and others to provide easy public access to at-risk families, youth and children.
 The goal is to develop a sense of belonging among citizens and to promote empowerment so that each citizen recognizes his or her rights and how to obtain them.